k33da-lets-debug/CodeForChange/README.md

 that can process the required input document in the form of PDF or Image file and extract readable text from it.
-The idea behind this problem statement is to extract data from image/pdf using google’s open source tessaract engine and some image preprocessing magic.
+The idea behind this problem statement is to extract data from image using google’s open source tessaract engine and some image preprocessing magic.
 So this project focuses on Web app.

 Following technology stack is used to create this simple yet useful tool.